slaskis/s3upload/README.md

 A jQuery plugin for direct upload to an Amazon S3 bucket.

-It works by replacing a file input with a html div overlaid with a transparent SWF.
+It works by replacing a file input with a html element overlaid with a transparent SWF.
 The same way [Flickr](http://www.flickr.com/photos/upload/) does it.

 By signing the request server side we also avoid the security issue of showing the Amazon AWS Access Id Key and Secure Key in plain text.
 A library for signing the request in Ruby is included, but the logic should be very easy to replicate in other languages like PHP or Python.